Gum Disease Treatment

 In a way, yes.
 Smoking is a huge risk factor for gum disease.
 Cigarette smoke contains alot of toxins that permeate the gums and the blood stream.
 This depresses the body’s immunity and it weakens the defence against the bacteria in the mouth.
 This allows the bacteria to create much more havoc in the gums than necessary and the bone and gums start breaking down.

 Nicotine in cigarette smoke also vasoconstricts the blood vessels and reduces the gum’s ability to heal after.
-Just decreasing the number of cigarettes you smoke today will help you heal faster while getting gum treatment!
+Just decreasing the number of cigarettes you smoke today will help you heal faster while getting gum disease treatment!